eparker05/PeptideExtractor/README.md

 The resulting plot or proteolytic map shows the areas of preferential proteolysis within the protein.

+The current version of Pepex requires python 2.7 and no further dependencies.

 ####Chromatographic Input file
 It is a .csv file located at the csv_input_file folder.
 The file format is five columns:
  * `Name`:    Peptide sequence in one letter format
- * `Volumen': Peptide quantitative information (i.e number of counts)
+ * `Volumen`: Peptide quantitative information (i.e number of counts)
  * `Notes`:   Protein ID in uniprot format (i.e sp|Q9TUM6|PLIN2_BOVIN)
  * `Sample`:  When multiple samples are included on the file, a name for each one is required